hello-arun/React-Tutorial/react-app/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-Switch to `Chap-40` for next chapter.
-We will now add dynamics to our app.
+Switch to `Chap-50` for next chapter.